Raj19022000/Tabular-RL/README.md

 # Tabular-RL
-This repository is for applying reinforcement learning algorithms to tabular environment settings
+This repository is for reinforcement learning algorithms applied to tabular environment settings